Royal Canadian Legion: Lest We Forget Project

 The Legion supports the Lest We Forget Project in cooperation with the Canadian War Museum.

-Legion Military Skills Conversion Program
+Military skills conversion

 In 2015, the Royal Canadian Legion donated $830,000 to the BCIT School of Business to fund the Legion Military Skills Conversion Program.
 This program helps Canadian veterans and reservists convert their military skills and knowledge into a business credential.

-Appeals Before the Veterans Review and Appeal Board
+Veterans Review and Appeal Board

-The Royal Canadian Legion provides assistance to Veterans and eligible family members in Reviews and Appeals before the Veterans Review and Appeal Board.
-The RCL and the Bureau of Pensions Advocates often work together to prepare cases and represent Veteran clients before the Board when those clients wish to appeal disability pension and award decisions made by Veterans Affairs Canada.
+The Royal Canadian Legion provides assistance to veterans and eligible family members before the Veterans Review and Appeal Board.
+The RCL and the Bureau of Pensions Advocates often work together to prepare cases and represent veteran clients before the board when those clients wish to appeal disability pension and award decisions made by Veterans Affairs Canada.

 Membership

 Membership in The Royal Canadian Legion was originally restricted to ex-service members of Canada's Armed Forces and Merchant Navy.
 The organization is now open to members of the general public.
 There are four categories of membership.